thisisadityapatel/ECommerceSystemJava/README.md

 #Here are the different input from performing various tasks

-"PRODS" - Shows all the product in the system.
-"CUSTS" - Shows all the customers in the system.
+"PRODS" - Shows all the product in the system.\n "CUSTS" - Shows all the customers in the system.
 "Q" / "Quit" - Quit the program.
 "PRINTBYPRICE" - Sorts all the producst by price and then displays them.